Collect Statistics in Teradata – Maintenance

 4. A triggered partial recollection specification:

 Based on the register table content (see above), one could define views that return all statistics considered old or missing and collection statement templates for selective recollection.

-The tricky part here is to derive the current statistics collection state out of the dbc tables.
+The tricky part is to derive the current statistics collection state from the dbc tables.

-Once you have the dbc input at hand, you need to decide when and what to collect or recollect.
+Once you have the dbc input, you must decide when and what to collect or recollect.

 For a recollection, when required and spread evenly across time, we use the following procedure:

 Store the table size and date of that size in a separate register table as part of the daily activity.

 Look at the dbc statistics information to decide the latest collection date of anyone statistic for the table.

 Compare the current size of the table as of that latest collection date to the current size.